shakes76/PatternFlow/recognition/README.md

 In this repository there are two main files used to preprocess, create the model, train the model and display the results.
 Firstly, the model.py script contains the design of the Improved UNET model which the improved_unet function is then called upon on the driver.py script.
 The driver.py script conducts the following preprocessing tasks:
 * Shuffles the data
     * This was done as it allows for more difficult training images to be more likely included in the training process of the model.
-* Conducts a train, validate and test split
+* Conducts a train, validate and test split on the data
 * Converts the data into data sets
     * Within this preprocessing, the data is extracted from photos to tensors, one-hot encoded.

 After the preprocessing, the model is then called from model.py and then compiled and trained for 50 epochs with training and validation batch sizes of 10.
 Plots of epoch vs loss and accuracy are then displayed to visualise the training.
 The training set is then used to predict each label image, currently, driver.py script displays every prediction, howoever, this can be adjusted to user preference as to whether or not the predicted labels want to be visually inspected.
 During this output, the original photo, the ground truth segmentation and the predicted segmentation.
 Finally, the average dice coefficient is calculated by first calculating the dice coefficient for each predicted label.

-## Results and Discussions
+## Results and Observations

 The goal of this model was to segment the ISIC dataset with a minimum dice coefficient of 0.8 on the test dataset.
-To achieve this, the number of training epochs were set to 50 epochs, and the number of filters in which the model will start with was set to 4.
-The reason why the initial number of starting filters were set to 4 and not 16 as seen in Figure 1, was because it was found that 16 starting filters appeared to cause over fitting of the data.
+To achieve this, the number of training epochs were set to 50 epochs, and the number of filters in which the model will start with was set to 4 (see Figure 1 and the documentation for the improved_unet function).
+The reason why the initial number of starting filters were set to 4 and not 16 as per Figure 1, was because it was found that 16 starting filters appeared to cause over fitting of the data.
 This is likely because there are only two segments and classify and 16 filters is causing there to be over classification.
-It was also found from testing with lower epochs that 4 starting filters produced the highest dice coefficient.
+It was also found from testing with lower epochs (30 epochs) that 4 starting filters produced the highest dice coefficient on the test dataset.

 Figure 3 below shows the results of running the Improved UNET for 50 epochs with 4 initial starting filters.